Conformalised data synthesis: Empirical results

 \subsubsection{Significance level $\epsilon$}

 Inherited from the Conformal Prediction framework, the significance level $\epsilon$ is a central parameter of our proposed algorithm.
-With it, a user may set the statistically guaranteed minimum confidence threshold for data synthesis.
-Given the $p$-values of each point in the feature space grid, we identify the per-class high-confidence regions where $p > \epsilon$.
+With it, a user may set the confidence threshold for data synthesis (\Cref{sec:proposedAlgorithm}).
+Given the $p$-values of each point in the feature space grid, we identified the per-class high-confidence regions where $p > \epsilon$.
+The larger $\epsilon$ was, the more carefully we controlled the high-confidence regions, tightening them around the existing data points (\Cref{fig:toyConfidenceRegions}).
+Consequently, we see a characteristic shape in the model's F$_1$-score performance.
+The following results were generated while holding the remaining synthesis parameters steady to isolate $\epsilon$'s effect ($n=300$, $\gamma=0.1$).
+Note that because fewer minority class 1 samples were available, the confidence regions are slightly broader around the original samples than class 0.

-Compared to traditional Conformal Prediction, we reinterpret $\epsilon$ as the synthetic data's closeness to the original distribution (\Cref{sec:proposalImplications}).
-The larger $\epsilon$ is, the more carefully we control the high-confidence regions, tightening them around the existing data points.
-For example, we may choose a higher significance level to give less importance to outliers.
-Alternatively, a lower significance level for a dataset with low variance would lead to a larger number of synthetic samples without introducing as much noise.
-In general, larger $\epsilon$ are desirable because they limit data synthesis to the more clearly representative feature space regions, as visualised in \Cref{fig:toyEpsilonEffect}.

-The effects on Deep Learning performance are illustrated in~\Cref{tab:toyEpsilonEffect}.
-Even though increasing the significance level shrunk the high-confidence regions (and consequently the number of generated synthetic samples) dramatically, Deep Learning performance improved significantly.
-This is because the quality of the synthetic samples was increased, strengthening the classes' representations in the prediction model (from 59\% on the original dataset to 88\% F$_1$-score with $\epsilon=0.95$).